 The regular Nepali meal is Dal (lentil soup), Bhat (steamed rice), and Tarkari (curried vegetables), often accompanied by achar (pickle).
 Cured meat is also very popular, but is saved for special occasions, as it is relatively more expensive.
 Momo (steamed or fried dumplings) deserve a mention as one of the most popular snacks among the Nepalese.
 Roti (flat-bread) and Dhedo (boiled flour) also make meals in some homes.

-Destination in Nepal has some of the most diverse landscape in the world leading to acivities suited for all types of travellers.
+Nepal Tours has some of the most diverse landscape in the world leading to acivities suited for all types of travellers.